A Call To Action

 Her family decided that to help with the healing process they would follow her spirit of giving.
 The Karene O'Hare Ovarian Cancer Run/Walk was born during their soul searching as they continually posed the question “What would Karene want us to do?"

-The run raises money to fund grants to medical service providers for Ovarian Cancer screening, for testing and treatment.
-It also under rights an Ovarian Cancer education program.
-These are critical goals, that meet important health issue for woman of all ages.
 Too frequently this disease is not detected until it is in an advanced stage.
 There is no test available to detect the disease, but rather it is a matter of the symptoms that often are subtle and can also indicate other problems.
 Women need to know their risk factors and the potential symptoms of the disease.
 They also need to become more informed and as a result better enabled to be assertive in speaking to their health care providers.
-The Run raises money to fund grants to medical service providers for Ovarian Cancer screening, testing and treatment.
-It also underwrites an Ovarian Cancer education program.
+The Run funds Ovarian Cancer screening programs offered by the Lackey Free Family Clinic and the Olde Towne Medical and Dental Center.
+It also underwrites the cost of educational initiatives.
 These are critical goals that meet important health issues for women of all ages.